A coupling problem for entire functions and its application to the long-time asymptotics of integrable wave equations: Applications to the Camassa--Holm equation

 for $(x,t)\in S$ as $t\rightarrow\infty$.
 But this proves the claim in this special case, since

 for $(x,t)\in S$ as $t\rightarrow\infty$, as Lebesgue's dominated convergence theorem shows.

-In order to finish the proof in the general case, not that under our assumptions we may cover the sector $S$ with finitely many sectors of the type considered above. \end{proof}
+In order to finish the proof in the general case, notice that under our assumptions we may cover the sector $S$ with finitely many sectors of the type considered above. \end{proof}

 The typical long-time behavior of a solution $u$ of the Camassa--Holm equation, derived in Theorem~\ref{thmLT} can be depicted as follows:

 Hereby, the grey areas represent two sectors in which our long-time asymptotics hold uniformly.
 Each of the rays $\mathrm{r}_\lambda$, accumulating at the $t$-axis, corresponds to an eigenvalue $\lambda\in\sigma$ of the underlying isospectral problem.
 After long time, one can see that the solution $u$ splits into a train of single peakons, each of which travels along one of the rays, with height and speed determined by the corresponding eigenvalue.